 5. Failing to Check Blind Spot

 A blind spot is any area where a person’s view is obstructed while operating a motor vehicle.
-In most passenger vehicles, the blind spot is located over the right or left shoulder of the person driving the vehicle.
+In most passenger vehicles, the blind spot is located over the right or left shoulder of the driver.
 These accidents typically occur when merging or changing lanes.

 As drivers, we are taught about the presence of blind spots and how to check for them before embarking on our journey.
 Emerging crash-avoidance technologies—such as blind spot detection systems—attempt to either eliminate blindspots or alert drivers when a person or vehicle is in a blind spot.